neurodata/bilateral-connectome/_sources/slides/princeton/princeton.md

 # Erdos-Renyi model
 <!-- about 10 minutes to this point -->

-- All edges are indepentent
+- All edges are independent
 - All edges generated with the same probability, $p$

 ![center](../../../results/figs/er_unmatched_test/er_explain.svg)